Registration Dossier

 Description of key information

-No valid study on the irritating potential to the skin and eyes has been found.
-However, the available data give evidence that chloroform is an irritant to skin and eyes.
-Valid studies on the inhalation toxicity of chloroform demonstrate that an irritation of the respiratory tract is induced by subacute, subchronic or chronic inhalation exposure to the substance at doses above those inducing adverse systemic effects.
+No OECD guidelines studies on the irritating potential to the skin and eyes have been found.
+However, the available old studies give evidence that chloroform is an irritant to skin and eyes.

 Key value for chemical safety assessment